pmvrak/sample-ai-powered-sdlc-patterns-with-aws/deployment/deploy-devsecops-aws-codepipeline/README.md

 - test: contains test files for the CDK code

 In this pattern we have 2 CDK stacks
-1. **CdkPipelineStack** - To deploy the AWS CodePipeline with all the stages, CodeBuild projects and AWS Bedrock integration code.
+1. **CdkPipelineStack** - To deploy the AWS CodePipeline with all the stages, CodeBuild projects and Amazon Bedrock integration code.
 2. **MyApplicationStack** - An example application which is deployed via the final stage of this DevSecOps pipeline.

 ## 4. Prerequisites